Ernst Rexer: Education

+According to the German edition of Wikipedia, Rexer was born in Stuttgart, Baden-Württemberg, on 2 April 1902.
+After completing his high schooling in 1921, he enrolled in University of Freiburg to study physics and chemistry; he passed his chemist association's exam in 1926.
+From 1926 to 1929, he found an employment with the Osram Licht AG where he worked on their glass technology laboratories in Berlin and in Weißwasser.

+Through his employment's sponsorship, he attended the Humboldt University of Berlin and began working on his doctoral thesis on physics of crystallization in 1929–30.
+At the Institute for Theoretical Physics of the University of Halle-Wittenberg, Rexer became an associate assistant and completed his habilitation on the physics of crystals in 1937.
+In 1937, he joined the faculty as a Dozent (lecturer) on physics at the University of Halle-Wittenberg.

 Career

 Early years

-After receipt of his doctorate in 1929, Rexer became an associate assistant (außerplanmäßiger Assistant) at the Institut für Theoretische Physik (Institute for Theoretical Physics) at the Martin-Luther-Universität Halle-Wittenberg.
-In 1936, he completed his Habilitation there, with an Habilitationsschrift on the physics of crystals.
-In 1937, he joined the faculty at Halle as a Dozent (lecturer).

-In 1938, Rexer took a position in the armaments industry where he investigated plastics.
+In 1938, Rexer took a research position in the armaments industry where he investigated plastics.
 The German nuclear energy project, also known as the Uranverein (Uranium Club), was initiated in 1939, shortly after the discovery of nuclear fission.
 By September, the Heereswaffenamt (HWA, Army Ordnance Office) squeezed out the Reichsforschungsrat (RFR, Reich Research Council) of the Reichserziehungsministerium (REM, Reich Ministry of Education) and began its control over the project, under the direction of Kurt Diebner.
 Rexer was brought into the project.
 By 1942 it was apparent that the nuclear energy project would not make a decisive contribution to ending the war effort in the near term and HWA control of the project was transferred to the RFR.
 At that time, Rexer and his colleagues, including Heinz Pose, were transferred to the Physikalisch-Technische Reichsanstalt (PTR).
 Abraham Esau was President of the PTR, and he took control of the Uranverein in December, when he was appointed Plenipotentiary (Bevollmächtiger) for Nuclear Physics.

 While Rexer was at the PTR, some of the research was carried out at the Versuchsstelle (testing station) of the HWA in Gottow; Kurt Diebner, was director of the facility.
 The testing station is where Rexer, F. Berkei, W. Borrmann, W. Czulius, Kurt Diebner, Georg Hartwig, Karl-Heinz Höcker, Walter Herrmann, and Heinz Pose, compared the effectiveness of neutron production in a paraffin-moderated reactor using uranium plates, rods, and cubes.
 Internal reports (See section below: Internal Reports.) on their activities were classified Top Secret and had limited distribution.
 The G-1 experiment performed at the HWA testing station had lattices of 6,800 uranium oxide cubes (about 25 tons) in the neutron moderator paraffin.
 Their work verified Höcker's calculations that cubes were better than rods, and rods were better than plates.

 In 1944, Rexer was appointed professor at the Physikalischen Institut (Physics Institute) at the Universität Leipzig.